Magyartanulas/magyartanulas.github.io/interests.md

 ## Érdekel - Interest
 ---

 You can use `érdekel` to show that something intrigues, interests or concerns you.
-There is no direct or indirect object here, because the verb literally means *it interests*.
+It uses the direct object (usually omitted), as the verb literally means *it interests*.
 See also `érdekes` - interesting.

 Here are the relevant conjugations, to see all of them [click here.](https://cooljugator.com/hu/érdekel)